Bachelor of Arts, English

 - ENGL 2211, English Literature of the Eighteenth or Nineteenth Centuries (3) or equivalent

-- Courses used to meet lower-level requirements meet general education requirements in that area.
+Courses used to meet lower-level requirements must meet General Education requirements in that area.

-- 3 credits in twentieth-century poetry and/or drama (may be TRU-OL's ENGL 4321)
+- Three credits in twentieth-century poetry and/or drama (such as ENGL 4321)

-- 3 credits in eighteenth-century or nineteenth-century literature (includes Victorian writers)
+- Three credits in eighteenth-century or nineteenth-century literature (includes Victorian writers)

-- 3 credits in Renaissance/medieval literature (includes Chaucer or Shakespeare)
+- Three credits in Renaissance/medieval literature (includes Chaucer or Shakespeare)

 - 15 credits of upper-level elective courses